So, you want to know how to run a CPR promotion using Amazon Facebook ads, eh?

 - Have a lead magnet or what we digital marketers call a “tripwire.”

-The great thing is if you’re doing a CPR promotion, then you’re making an excellent offer, and your hook doesn’t have to be as strong.
+Here’s some news you’ll like.
+If you’re running a CPR promotion with an excellent offer, your hook doesn’t have to be as strong.

-Also, you will likely have better success with cold audiences (that doesn’t mean you should skip a good hook, by the way).
+You also more likely to find more success with cold audiences—that doesn’t mean you should skip a good hook, by the way.

-If you’re going to try to do a CPR promotion for a product which is largely unknown, and you don’t have a good email list or following to market to, then I’d probably do a Facebook ad with lots of text written to try and convince people to take the offer today.
+If you are launching a CPR promotion for a largely unknown product with a good email list or following, then try running a Facebook ad with longer text to convince prospects to take the offer.

-In general (in marketing that is), if it’s a product people are unfamiliar with, comparing it to something else which people are familiar with is a good idea (metaphor).
+If you’re dealing with a product people are unfamiliar with, then comparing it to something people are familiar with is a good idea (like a metaphor).

-And yes, I’m going to work the Borg into selling a supplement!
-You got to love this marketing stuff, right?
-It’s okay to have fun with it, but be smart.
+(Yes, yes, yes… I’m going to work a Borg into my case study on selling supplements!
+Isn’t marketing so much fun?
+It’s okay to play around with it, but be smart.)

-So how might you capture my attention and get me to read your long Facebook ad copy to convince me I need this NOW, TODAY?
+What would be a good way to capture my attention and read your long Facebook ad copy to convince me that I need your supplements NOW?